content-left-bg.png

 PublishingPageContent

-The Australian Curriculum identifies what should be taught and what is important for students to have opportunities to know and be able to do.
-Disciplinary knowledge, skills and understanding are described in the eight learning areas of the Australian Curriculum: English, Mathematics, Science, Health and Physical Education, Humanities and Social Sciences, The Arts, Technologies and Languages.
 The latter four learning areas have been written to include multiple subjects, reflecting custom and practice in the discipline.
 In each learning area or subject, content descriptions specify what young people will learn, and achievement standards describe the depth of understanding and the sophistication of knowledge and skill expected of students at the end of each year level or band of years.
-The curriculum describes that students need for ongoing learning, social and personal competence and participation in a democratic society.
-The Australian Curriculum and Queensland’s interpretation (C2C) informs our curriculum planning and assessment at Ithaca Creek State School.
+The curriculum describes student's need for ongoing learning, social and personal competence and participation in a democratic society.

 Ithaca Creek State School offers our students a curriculum which engages, enables and empowers students to think, create, communicate, investigate, participate, reflect and understand within the globalised society of the 21st Century.
 We believe every child should experience a learning environment that is challenging, structured, enjoyable and safe.
 We believe children should be encouraged to become independent learners and are able to work collaboratively to achieve their goals.
 To support their success in learning, we believe our educational program needs to be built around a framework of basic skills in literacy, numeracy, social skills, technology, philosophical enquiry and mindfulness.